railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

    To check this, look at the list of procurements in the exception state in the menu :menuselection:`Stock Management --> Automatic Procurements --> Procurement Exceptions`.
-More detail on handling these exceptions is given in the chapter on Manufacturing.
+More detail on handling these exceptions is given in :ref:`ch-mnf`.

 It's important to underline that the rule is based on virtual quantities and not just on real quantities.
 It then takes account of the calculation of orders and receipts to come.